Best Places to See the Northern Lights in January 2020

 Alaska's second city sits at 64° N about 180 miles south of the Arctic Circle, and while it's not the absolute best place in the state to see the aurora frequently, it’s so easy to get here.
 The nearby Chena Lakes Recreation Area is the spot to hang out, though Cleary Summit, Haystack Mountain, Ester, Wickersham and Murphy Domes are popular places to go, either independently in a 4x4 or on guided tours at night.
 Twice a week in winter, the Alaska Railroad runs its 12-hour Aurora Winter Train from Anchorage.
 It takes 12 hours.

-At 64° N and easy to get to, Iceland's small, sophisticated capital city is the perfect destination for anyone who wants a glimpse of the Northern Lights but doesn't want to travel to remote locations.
+At 64° N and easy to get to, Iceland's small, sophisticated capital city is the perfect destination for anyone who wants a glimpse of the northern lights but doesn't want to travel to remote locations.
 The Dark Music Days festival of contemporary and new music, held from Jan.
-26 through Feb.
-2, 2019, takes place at the city's Harpa concert hall.
+25 through Feb.
+2, 2020, takes place at the city's Harpa concert hall.

 Finland's largest and most popular ski resort provides a great reason to come to almost 68° N, beyond the Arctic Circle.
-The most reliable month for both snow and Northern Lights, organized activities in the resort town in January include nightly snowmobile safaris, North Lights hunting in Pallas National Park, and a private dinner in a cottage equipped with a camera and tripod in case the aurora arrive.
+The most reliable month for both snow and northern lights, organized activities in the resort town in January include nightly snowmobile safaris, northern lights hunting in Pallas National Park, and a private dinner in a cottage equipped with a camera and tripod in case the aurora arrive.

-The northernmost town in Sweden, Kiruna in Lapland is at 68° N, and ideally placed for exploring local Sámi culture and the remote Abisko National Park.
+The northernmost town in Sweden, Kiruna in Lapland is at 68° N, and it's ideally placed for exploring local Sámi culture and the remote Abisko National Park.
 To celebrate the end of the Polar Night, Kiruna will hold its annual Snöfestivalen (including snow sculptures and kids’ playgrounds built with snow).
-The main festival day takes place on Jan.
-23, 2019.
+The festival takes place from Jan.
+22-26, 2020.

-Russia doesn't get much attention as a Northern Lights destination, but Murmansk at 69° N in the country's northwest is as well placed as anywhere in Scandinavia.
-Nearby Kola Peninsula is a good place to hunt for the Northern Lights, and from Jan.
-27, 2019 the city itself is staging Snegoled, a week-long festival of enormous snow-ice sculptures.
+Russia doesn't get much attention as a northern lights destination, but Murmansk at 69° N in the country's northwest region is as well placed as anywhere in Scandinavia.
+Nearby Kola Peninsula is a good place to hunt for the northern lights.

 The Northern Alaska Tour Company’s two-day Arctic Circle Aurora Fly Drive Adventure (from $559) runs from August through April, during which you’ll search for the aurora from a cabin in the ultra-remote Brooks Mountain Range, at 67° N. Dog mushing adventures and backcountry snowshoe tours are common here.